yanske/DramaNow/server/README.md

 * Creating an user / signing in: pass random, unique token around
 * Updating drama: create new watching event
-* Returning watch list (GraphQL): get user's userdramas, and their latest watching: -> check if done, if done, check for next episode exists
+* Returning watch list: get user's userdramas, and their latest watching: -> check if done, if done, check for next episode exists
 * Checking for new episode(< daily job): bg job that checks for dramas w/o a last_new_episode or a valid last_new_episode (ie within a few months)

+### Controllers / Services

+* UserController
+* WatchingController

+* Service to process watching request
+* Service to process update request